-The federal requirements for these drivers include:
+The federal requirements for Hazmat drivers include:

-- Completion of a HazMat knowledge test,
+- Completion of a HAZMAT knowledge test

-- Completion of a Federal Security Threat Assessment application,
+- Completion of a Federal Security Threat Assessment Application

-- Proof of U.S. citizenship or proof of appropriate immigration status,
+- Proof of U.S. citizenship or proof of appropriate immigration status

-- Fingerprints taken for the FBI database,
+- Fingerprints taken for the FBI database

-- Federal criminal history background check, and
+- Federal criminal history background check; and

-Please schedule your exam to be approximately 2 weeks after your prints have been taken by calling 802-828-2085.
+Each time a CDL with a HAZMAT Endorsement is issued, or renewed, the applicant is required to complete this process.
 Drivers who re-certify and have their fingerprints taken early allow ample time for the federal criminal history background check to be completed.
 Applicants who wait could risk having their license expire before DMV receives the necessary federal approval.

 Procedure for obtaining a TSA Security Threat Assessment

-Completing the Application
+Completing the Application:

-Security Threat Assessment
+Security Threat Assessment:

 Following these basic steps will improve both the timeliness and accuracy of the process and ensure the best overall service for all applicants.